Republished: 22 June 2020

 This is an incredibly powerful coping mechanism.
 Even when you feel you haven’t got much to give during infertility, start small with acts of kindness.
 This doesn’t have to be a large, regular volunteering role – even just the smallest of gifts to others brings you the greatest gift of all – warmth and positivity.

-For more information and support in coping with infertility, join our FREE Toolbox where you can access free downloads, support and exclusive access to guest experts and regular tips and inspiration for your fertility journey.
+For more information and support in coping during infertility, join our FREE Toolbox where you can access free downloads, support and exclusive access to guest experts and regular tips and inspiration for your fertility journey.

 Fertility Coach, Founder of Your Fertility Hub